GeoffreyCoulaud/daenes/README.md

 # Daenes

-A simple local-DNS from docker labels solution.
+A simple solution for local DNS from docker labels.
 Watches docker containers for specific labels and sets entries for local DNS server accordingly, like traefik does for proxying.

 ## Installation